igrishaev/taggie/README.md

 It's quite simple: the vector of fields is already parsed, so you only need to split it and pass fields into the constructor.

 The `defreader` mutates a global map of EDN readers.
-Now when you read an EDN string, the `SomeType` will be held.
-But it won't work in repl: for example, running `#SomeType [...]` in repl will lead to an error.
-The thing is, repl readers cannot be overriden in runtime.
-But you can declare your own reader as
+When you read an EDN string, the `SomeType` will be held.
+But it won't work in REPL: for example, running `#SomeType [...]` in REPL will throw an error.
+The thing is, REPL readers cannot be overriden in runtime.

-follows: in `src` directory, create a file called `data_readers.clj` with a map:
+But you can declare your own readers: in `src` directory, create a file called `data_readers.clj` with a map:

 ~~~clojure
 {SomeType some.namespace/__reader-SomeType-clj}
 ~~~

-Restart your REPL, and now the tag should be available.
+Restart the REPL, and now the tag will be available.

-As you might guess, the `defreader` macro creates two functions:
+As you might have guessed, the `defreader` macro creates two functions:

 - `__reader-<tag>-clj` for a REPL reader;
 - `__reader-<tag>-edn` for an EDN reader.